-Arkansas Science and Technology Authority (ASTA) provides state grants through a competitive application process to Arkansas enterprises in applied research, technology transfer, and development of innovative technology-based businesses and projects that stimulate economic growth and industrial competitiveness in Arkansas.
+Arkansas Economic Development Commission Division of Science and Technology, formerly the Arkansas Science and Technology Authority, provides state grants through a competitive application process to Arkansas enterprises in applied research, technology transfer, and development of innovative technology-based businesses and projects that stimulate economic growth and industrial competitiveness in Arkansas.

 The Catalog of Federal and Domestic Assistance is an online catalog that gives you access to a database of all federal programs available to state and local governments (including the District of Columbia); federally-recognized Indian tribal governments; territories (and possessions) of the United States; domestic public, quasi-public, and private profit and nonprofit organizations and institutions; specialized groups; and individuals.

 Grants.gov is your source to find and apply for federal grants.